Written by: Juliana Barnes

 Additionally, elite, high-ranking universities are expected to remain relatively unaffected, although some less selective and liberal arts colleges may experience some revenue-busting declines in enrollments for international students.

-Find information about the shortest, easiest PhD programs and learn more about how long it takes to earn a doctorate.
+Find information about the shortest online PhD programs and learn more about how long it takes to earn a doctorate.

 Smart7 // Shutterstock

 More schools will downsize majors and academic programs